-Sexual violence is not an easy topic to bring up, but the debate that surrounds it is of the most essential conversations you can engage in for women right now.
+Sexual violence and consent is not an easy topic to bring up, but the debate that surrounds it is of the most essential conversations you can engage in for women right now.

 In the UK, the official statistic shows one in five women will experience sexual violence in their lifetime, this rises to one in three globally.
 But as more and more women are speaking out, this number could be way off the mark.